coder-karen/pushpress/readme.txt

 = Is there anything to configure? =

-No, once the plugin is activated it takes care of the rest.
+No, once the plugin is activated it takes care of everything else.

 == Changelog ==